han97lister/QA-Fundamental-Project/README.md

 There are a few problems with my current application:

 * When the user inputs a recipe, they are only able to select one ingredient which is problematic when trying to follow.
 However, the method does include all of the ingredients but ideally you could clearly see a list of them.
+* My integration test isn't passing so would like that working and passing in order to confirm my application is working as a whole.

 ### **Future Improvements**
 There are a number of improvements I would like to implement: